srvraj311/srvraj311/README.md

 🤞 I'm passionate in technology and love to spend time with them.&nbsp;

-🤞 Love to Solve Problems with Java and Python &nbsp;
+🤞 Love to Solve Problems with Java. &nbsp;

 🤞 Web - Development Angular and React (Full Stack) &nbsp;

-🤞 Android Development with Java &nbsp;
+🤞 Android Development and Springboot with Java &nbsp;

-🤞 Learning to build and Deploy Microservices with Spring Framework and AWS

 🤞 Graphics Designing and Photography is my Hobby.&nbsp;